-Commercial-grade espresso machines can easily run into five figures, far beyond the reach of most people who want one for home use.
+Commercial-grade espresso machines can easily cost thousands of dollars, far beyond the reach of most people who want one for home use.
 If you’re tired of waiting in line for expensive drinks from your local barista, getting your own machine is probably the route to go.

-The description for each machine includes a brief overview of its highs and lows, followed by a handy list of pros and cons that you can refer back to whenever you need it.
+The review of each machine includes a brief overview of its highs and lows, followed by a handy list of pros and cons that you can refer back to whenever you need it.

 This elegant machine deserves its own spot in the kitchen.
 In addition to its appearance, it gives you one-touch controls that do all the work for you.
 Put in the milk, coffee, and water, press the button, and stand back while it does the rest.
-It really is that simple.
 Not only is it easy, it’s very fast.
 Your coffee will start pouring out within seconds of pressing the button.

-It comes with a combination scoop/tamper and you can make espresso, cappuccino, and latté, with the touch of a button.
+It comes with a combination scoop/tamper and you can make espressos, cappuccinos, and lattes with the touch of a button.
 You can make any of them single or double.
 The steamer also works well, steaming just the amount of milk you need and leaving the rest unheated.

-It comes with everything you need including a coffee bean grinder, cups, steamer, milk frothing cup, portafilter for single and double shots, and a combination measuring spoon/tamper.
+It comes with everything you need, including a coffee grinder, cups, steamer, milk frothing cup, portafilter for single and double shots, and a combination measuring spoon/tamper.
 It’s a complete package.
 And the manufacturer’s customer service is top notch!

 The grinder that comes with it uses blades instead of burrs to grind the coffee beans.
-It’s a bit cheap and you’ll probably wind up getting a separate grinder to replace it.
+It’s a bit cheap and you’ll probably want to buy a separate grinder to replace it.

 This is a good machine but the above-average number of lemons, coupled with the substandard grinder, will keep it out of the top spot on the list.